mendix/docs/content/en/docs/developerportal/mendix-portable-portal.md

 To install the Mendix Portable Portal app, follow these steps:

-1. Go to the [Mendix Portal](https://mxmobilecc.mendixcloud.com/), which provides instructions on how to download app..
+1. Go to the [Mendix Portal](https://mxmobilecc.mendixcloud.com/), which provides instructions on how to download app.
 2. Sign in with your Mendix account.
 3. Follow the instructions on the website, and then click **Download App**.
 4. Select which device you use: iOS or Android.
 The website generates the corresponding QR code for downloading the app to your device.